 Venture capital trusts (VCTs) are also listed on the stock exchange but, unlike general investment trusts, they tend to focus their investments on smaller private companies in a relatively early stage of growth.

 VCTs tend to have a minority stake in the businesses they invest in, whereas private equity trusts tend to have a majority stake.
 Various tax reliefs are available for those investing in VCTs.

-Crowdfunding is a method of raising finance for projects, campaigns, charities and businesses from a large number of individual investors, typically using an online platform.
+Crowdfunding is a method of raising finance for projects, campaigns, charities, and businesses from a large number of individual investors, typically using an online platform.

-Private companies can use crowdfunding platforms to raise capital for planned expansion and/or selling shares to investors.
+Private companies can use crowdfunding platforms to raise capital for planned expansion and/or sell shares to investors.
 It tends to be more of a popular method for tech start-ups but can be used by any company.

 One crowdfunding platform – Seedrs – has recently launched a ‘Secondary Market’ which provides a method for private businesses to list their shares, albeit not on a public stock exchange.